Kingdom of Kandy: The Nayakkars and the coming of the British: 1739–1803

-Amidst rising tension, matters came to a head when a group of Moorish British subjects were detained and beaten by agents of Pilima Talawe's.
-British demands for reparations were ignored by the Kandyans and so North ordered a British force to invade Kandyan lands starting the First Kandyan War.
+Amidst rising tension, matters came to a head when a group of Moorish British subjects were detained and beaten by the agents of Pilima Talawe.
+British demands for reparations were ignored by the Kandyan court, prompting Governor North to order an invasion of Kandyan territory, thus beginning the First Kandyan War.
 On 31 January 1803, a British force led by General Hay Macdowall marched to Kandy and found it evacuated.
-The British force installed Muttusami, but he was not respected by the Kandyans.
-The British were surrounded by hostile people, lacked food, and suffered disease.
-Macdowall became ill and put Major Davie in charge.
-The British abandoned Kandy with the sick left behind were put to death.
-Kandyan forces defeated the retreating British at the Mahavali River, executing Muttusami and all the British prisoners except Davie and three others.
-This Kandyan war lasted for two years, becoming the longest and most intensive period of the Kandyan Wars, because Governor North continued to send forces to the frontiers.
+The British installed Muttusami, but he was not respected by the Kandyans.

+The occupation quickly unraveled.
+Surrounded by a hostile population, short of provisions, and ravaged by disease, the British position became untenable.
+When Macdowall fell ill, command passed to Major Davie.
+The British abandoned Kandy, leaving their sick behind—who were subsequently executed.
+As the retreating troops attempted to cross the Mahaweli River, they were decisively defeated by Kandyan forces.
+Muttusami, along with nearly all the captured British soldiers, was executed; only Davie and three others were spared.

+The conflict dragged on for two years, becoming the longest and most intense phase of the Kandyan Wars, as Governor North persisted in sending fresh forces to the frontiers despite repeated setbacks.